-- Subd.
-9. Child care program.
-"Child care program" means the systematic organization or arrangement of activities, personnel, materials, and equipment in a facility to promote the physical, intellectual, social, and emotional development of a child in the absence of the parent for a period of less than 24 hours a day. - Subd.
-10. Child care program plan.
-"Child care program plan" means the written document that states the specific activities that will be provided by the license holder to promote the physical, intellectual, social, and emotional development of the children enrolled in the center. - Subd.
-11. [This subdivision intentionally left blank.
-Definitions will be re-numbered in final version.] - Subd.
-12. Clean.
-"Clean" means free from dirt or other contaminants that can be detected by sight, smell, or touch. - Subd.
-13. Commissioner.
-"Commissioner" "Commissioner" has the same meaning as 245A.02 Subd.
-5. - Subd.
-14. Department.
-"Department" means the Minnesota Department of Human Services. - Subd.
-15. Direct Contact.
-"Direct contact" has the same meaning as in Chapter 245C.02, Subd.
-11. - Subd.
+Subd.
+98. Child care program.
+"Child care program" means the systematic organization or arrangement of activities, personnel, materials, and equipment in a facility to promote the physical, intellectual, social, and emotional development of a child in the absence of the parent for a period of less than 24 hours a day.

+Subd.
+109. Child care program plan.
+"Child care program plan" means the written document that states the specific activities that will be provided by the license holder to promote the physical, intellectual, social, and emotional development of the children enrolled in the center.

+Subd.
+11- [This subdivision intentionally left blank.
+Definitions will be re-numbered in final version.]

+Subd.
+1210.
+Clean.
+"Clean" means free from dirt or other contaminants that can be detected by sight, smell, or touch.

+Subd.
+1311.
+Commissioner.
+"Commissioner" has the same meaning as section 245A.02, subdivisionSubd.
+5.

+Subd.
+1412.
+Department.
+"Department" means the Minnesota Department of Human Services.

+Subd.
+4513.
+Direct Contact.
+"Direct contact" has the same meaning as in Chapter section 245C.02, subdivision 11.

+Subd.
+11.

+14Subd.
 16. Disinfected.
 "Disinfected" means treated to reduce microorganism contamination after an object has been cleaned.
-Disinfection must be done in accordance with 245K.31 or using equivalent products or processes approved by the community health board as defined in Minnesota Statutes, section 145A.02, or its designee. - Subd.
-17. Drop-in child care program.
-"Drop-in child care program" means a nonresidential program of child care in which children participate on a onetime only or occasional basis up to a maximum of 90 hours per child, per month. - Subd.
+Disinfection must be done in accordance with section 245K.31 or using equivalent products or processes approved by a health consultant as defined in subd.
+19 or the community health board as defined in Minnesota Statutes, section 145A.02, subd.
+5 or its designee.

+Subd.
+17.-15.
+Drop-in child care program.
+"Drop-in child care program" means a nonresidential program of child care in which children participate on a onetime only or occasional basis up to a maximum of 90 hours per child, per month.

+Subd.
+16. Subd.
 18 [This subdivision intentionally left blank.
-Definitions will be re-numbered in final version.] - Subd.
+Definitions will be re-numbered in final version.]

+Subd.
 19. Equivalency.
-"Equivalency" when referring to staff qualifications means an individual is allowed to meet the requirements through a department recognized alternative credential, or demonstration of competency, that indicates similar knowledge as the named credential. - Subd.
-20. Facility.
-"Facility" means the indoor and outdoor space in which the child care program is provided. - Subd.
-21. Fire marshal.
+"Equivalency" when referring to staff qualifications means an individual is allowed to meet the requirements through a department recognized alternative credential, or demonstration of competency, that indicates similar knowledge as the named credential.

+Subd.
+2017.
+Facility.
+"Facility" means the indoor and outdoor space in which the child care program is provided.

+Subd.
+2118.
+Fire marshal.
 "Fire marshal" means the person designated by Minnesota Statutes, section 299F.011, to administer and enforce the Minnesota Uniform Fire Code.
+The term includes the fire marshal's authorized representative.

+Subd.
+19. Health consultant.
+"Health consultant" means a registered nurse, a public health nurse, or a healthcare provider as defined in subd.
+20 of this section who performs health consultation services for a child care center in accordance with section 245K.29, subdivision 2.

-The term includes the fire marshal's authorized representative. - Subd.
-22. Health consultant.
-"Health consultant" means a physician or physician's assistant licensed to practice medicine under Minnesota Statutes, chapter 147; a public health nurse, advance practice registered nurse or registered nurse licensed under Minnesota Statutes, section 148.171; or the community health board as defined in Minnesota Statutes, section 145A.02, or its designee. - Subd.
-23. Inaccessible.
+Subd.
+20. 22.
+Healthcare provider.
+"Healthcare provider" Health consultant.
+"Health consultant" means a physician or physician's assistant licensed to practice medicine under Minnesota Statutes, Chapter 147; a public health nurse, advance or an advanced practice registered nurse or registered nurse licensed under Minnesota Statutes, section 148.171; or the community health board as defined in Minnesota Statutes, section 145A.02, or its designee.

+Subd.
+2321.
+Inaccessible.
 "Inaccessible" means not capable of being reached or utilized by a child without the aid of an adult.

+Subd.
+2422.
+License.
+"License" has the same meaning as section 245A.02, subdivision Subd-8.

+Subd.
+2523.
+License holder.
+"License holder" has the same meaning as section 245A.02, subdivision 9.

+Subd.
+249.